theklam/zameermanji.com/content/posts/blogging-with-nanoc.markdown

 ---
 I've finally made the move to a static blog engine and I am using [Nanoc][nanoc].
-I chose nanoc because it met 90% of my requirements and adding the last 10% was trivial.
+I chose Nanoc because it met 90% of my requirements and adding the last 10% was trivial.

 My requirements for this site was to create all posts in [Pandoc][pandoc] flavored